TyManni/s3-Security-Scanner/README.md

 - Encryption Verification
 - Notification System

+## Branches
+- **main**: This branch contains the latest updates of the scanner.
+- **master**: This branch contains the source code for the S3 Security Scanner project.
+The main file is `lambda_function.py`, which contains the logic to assess the S3 bucket configurations.

 ## How to Use
 1. **Setup AWS Credentials:** Configure your AWS credentials and permissions to allow access to S3 and SNS.
 2. **Run the Scanner:** Execute the scanner script to initiate a comprehensive security check.